Rue Mapp organically grips a room.

 This month, Mapp’s new for-profit business, Outdoor Afro Inc., launches its first hike collection with REI Co-op.
 With the release, she aims to address an unmet need and cultural barrier she has long wanted to explore.

 “When I surveyed Outdoor Afro participants,” she says, “gear and equipment was one of the top challenges they faced—and still do today.”
-An unmet need and cultural barrier she wanted to explore.

 The outdoor industry’s fit, style and functionality in fashion just didn’t quite align with Black bodies or experiences in nature—including hers, Mapp says.
 She just needed the right team of people to help execute products with the right, high-quality resources.